SalesforceLabs/ActionPlansV4/INSTALLATION.md

 	```
 	sfdx force:apex:execute -f ./data/sample-data-managed.apex
 	```
+- To create
-	To create a sample Flow that uses the sample template, run the following:
+    - a sample Flow that uses the sample template
+    - a sample Account layout
+    - a sample Task layout
+    - a sample report on open Action Plan-related Tasks
 	```
 	sfdx force:source:deploy -p sfdx-source/unmanagedExtension
 	```

 - You can also create other sample Account and Contact records by running the following command:
     ```
-    sfdx force:data:tree:import -p ./data/data-plan.json
+    sfdx force:data:tree:import -p ./data/action-plan-data-plan.json
     ```

 ### Code formatting